-- Consistent with national policy - 1.6 Only when the plan has been through these various stages and a Planning Inspector considers the plan to be 'sound' is the Council able to adopt the Local Plan.
-Upon its adoption it will replace the existing Local Plan which was adopted in 2002. - 1.3 The preparation of the Local Plan has included a number of consultations and the plan was the subject of an Examination in early 2017.
-Following receipt of the Inspector's Report in xxxx, the plan was adopted in xxxx 2017. - 1.74 Once The adopted this Local Plan together with the Minerals and Waste Local Plan prepared by Leicestershire County Council comprise will be the Development Plan for North West Leicestershire.
+- 1.2 Most new development requires planning permission before it can be built.
+Planning policies are used to help decide whether planning permission should be granted or not.
+The role of the Local Plan is to set out such policies and to help secure sustainable development by identifying how much new development is required and where it should go. - 1.3 The preparation of the Local Plan has included a number of consultations and the plan was the subject of an Examination in early 2017.
+Following receipt of the Inspector's Report in October 2017, the plan was adopted in November 2017. - 1.4 The adopted Local Plan together with the Minerals and Waste Local Plan prepared by Leicestershire County Council comprise the Development Plan for North West Leicestershire.
 The Development Plan provides the basis for determining planning applications. - 1.5 This Local Plan replaces the 2002 adopted Local Plan.

-What other matters must we have we had regard to in preparing the Local Plan?
+What other matters have we had regard to in preparing the Local Plan?

-- 1.86 The Local Plan is not prepared in isolation and.
-As noted above the Local Plan must be consistent with national policies.
+- 1.6 The Local Plan is not prepared in isolation and must be consistent with national policies.
 These are set out in the National Planning Policy Framework (NPPF) which was published by the Government in 2012.
 The NPPF is also supplemented by a range of Planning Practice Guidance (PPG) on a variety of subjects.
-This provides guidance on the interpretation and implementation of requirements in the NPPF. - 1.97 Throughout this document there are various references to the NPPF and the PPG. - 1.108 In addition to national policies we also have to comply complied with various European level regulations.
-In particular the plan has been subject we have to undertake a Strategic Environmental Assessment (SEA) of the plan to assess the plan's its environmental impacts.
-We also have also to undertaken a Habitats Regulations Assessment (HRA) to consider the impact of the policies and proposals of the Local Plan on sites of European significance designated for species and habitats (Special Areas of Conservation (SAC)) or birds (Special Protected Areas (SPA)).
-That part of the river Mease and its tributaries which lie within North West Leicestershire are designated as a Special Area of Conservation. - 1.119 The plan has also been subject to requirement for a SEA has been taken further by the Government which requires that a Sustainability Appraisal (SA) be carried out to assess not only the environmental effect of the plan, but also the economic and social effects. - 1.12 This publication Local Plan is accompanied by a Sustainability Appraisal/Strategic Environmental Assessment and a Habitats Regulations Assessment.
+This provides guidance on the interpretation and implementation of requirements in the NPPF. - 1.7 Throughout this document there are various references to the NPPF and the PPG. - 1.8 In addition to national policies we have complied with various European level regulations.
+In particular the plan has been subject to a Strategic Environmental Assessment (SEA) to assess the plan's environmental impacts.
+We have also undertaken a Habitats Regulations Assessment (HRA) to consider the impact of the policies and proposals of the Local Plan on sites of European significance designated for species and habitats (Special Areas of Conservation (SAC)) or birds (Special Protected Areas (SPA)).
+The part of the river Mease and its tributaries which lie within North West Leicestershire are designated as a Special Area of Conservation.

+1.9 The plan has also been subject to a Sustainability Appraisal (SA) to assess not only the environmental effects of the plan, but also the economic and social effects.